-Misinformation about detox creates doubt that it really works.
+Misinformation and drug detox myths create doubt that the process really works.
 Common myths that generate fear and apprehension about it can prevent an addict from seeking lifesaving treatment.
 As a vital part of recovery from addiction, drug detox offers a true chance for addicts to change direction and regain a healthy lifestyle.
 An examination of the facts may help an addict disregard false claims and enter a safe treatment program that produces results.
 Fears vanish when the facts are understood.

 As the first step in rehabilitation, withdrawing from drugs clears the way for patients to start making progress.
 Detoxification alone is not rehabilitation, but it is necessary as an initial step so that patients can address the social, psychological and physical aspects of addiction to drugs and alcohol.
 The process produces positive effects on the body that include these: